bcaffo/regmodsbook/manuscript/02_notation.md

 ## The empirical standard deviation and variance

-The variance and standard deviation are measures of how spread out are data is.
+The variance and standard deviation are measures of how spread out our data is.
 Under sampling assumptions, they estimate variability in the population.
 We define the empirical variance as: